andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 **Next Steps**
 - Add a curcuit diagram
-- Add in step-by-step build instructions to the README.md
+- Improve step-by-step build instructions
-- Adapt the build to a wifi-enabled board (arduino wifi rev2)
+- Adapt the build to a wifi-enabled board (arduino wifi rev2)\
+Will allow me to send data via wifi to my raspberri pi and track trends with Grafana
 - Improve enclosure by 3D printing